mikebaloun/MC-Learn/README.md

 - Automatically adapts presets for varying GPUs (e.g. T4, A100).
 - Importance weights are clipped at `w_clip = 10.0` to ensure stability.
 - Designed for reproducibility: controlled seeds and fixed evaluation protocol.
-- Includes built-in **diagnostic plots** (confusion matrix, difficulty distributions).
+- Current results are reported **only on AG News**.
+Performance may differ on other datasets and tasks.
+- Future work includes benchmarking on additional NLP datasets (e.g., SST-2, IMDB, MNLI) and exploring scaling to larger models.
 - **Best suited for**: rapid prototyping, ablation studies, and experiments where speed is more valuable than squeezing out the last few points of accuracy.
 - **Not intended** as a drop-in replacement for full fine-tuning when maximum accuracy is the priority.